MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-endpoint-overview.md

 ### Azure Monitor agent (AMA)

-**Only required when using private link**

-When [AMA](../agents/azure-monitor-agent-overview.md) is installed on a [VM](../agents/azure-monitor-agent-manage.md) or enabled with [VM insights](../vm/vminsights-enable-overview.md), or installed on a Kubernetes cluster as part of [Container insights](../containers/kubernetes-monitoring-enable.md), it will use a public endpoint by default to retrieve its configuration from Azure Monitor.
-Different DCRs associated with the agent may or may not require DCEs based on their data sources (described below).
+[AMA](../agents/azure-monitor-agent-overview.md) it will use a public endpoint by default to retrieve its configuration from Azure Monitor.
+A DCE is only required if the Log Analytics workspace is configured for private link.

-When you configure private link for either [VMs](../agents/azure-monitor-agent-private-link.md) or [Container insights](../containers/kubernetes-monitoring-private-link.md), then a DCE is required for both for the agent to retrieve its configuration and for all data sources associated with that agent.

-### AMA data sources

-**Only required for certain data sources**

-As explained in the previous section, a DCE isn't required if AMA is using public endpoints.
-You can configure [data collection with the agent](../agents/azure-monitor-agent-data-collection.md) for such data as Windows event logs, Syslog, and performance data without a DCE.
-You can also [collect container logs](../containers/container-insights-data-collection-configure.md) from your Kubernetes cluster without a DCE.
+> [!IMPORTANT]
+> Since AMPLS is dependent on DNS private link zones, any AMA installation connected to a network that shares DNS with AMPLS resources will require a DCE.
+See more details  Enable network isolation for Azure Monitor Agent by using Private Link - Azure Monitor | Microsoft Learn

-A DCE is required for the following AMA data sources.
-If an agent is associated with multiple DCRs with a variety of data sources, a DCE is only required for those data sources that need it.
+A DCE is required for certain [AMA data sources](../agents/azure-monitor-agent-data-collection.md).
+In this case, the DCE is specified in the DCR using that data source.If an agent is associated with multiple DCRs with a variety of data sources, a DCE is only required for those data sources that need it.
 Other data sources can continue to use the public endpoint.

+The following data sources require a DCE:

 - [IIS Logs](../agents/data-collection-iis.md)
 - [Windows Firewall Logs](../agents/data-sources-firewall-logs.md)